XOBXOB/XOBXOB_Arduino/README.md

 XOBXOB Arduino Library Guide
 ============================

 Currently there are three Arduino XOBXOB libraries that simplify communication with the XOBXOB service.
-They support the Ethernet Shield, XOBXOB Connector (Net connection through the USB port with a Processing sketch), and the SparkFun WiFly shield.
+They support the Ethernet Shield, XOBXOB Connector (Net connection through the USB port), and the SparkFun WiFly shield.

 Each library defines the XOBXOB object.
 That object is used to authenticate and send/receive messages through XOBXOB.

-The Ethernet and Processing libraries are very similar.
+The Ethernet and Connector libraries are very similar.
 With the WiFly library, only creating requests and processing responses are handled by the library.
 All communication with the WiFly is handled by the WiFly library.
 The WiFly library supports some of the methods listed below, but not all.
 See the example application for for more information.

-You can download the .
-Then, to load library in the Arduino IDE, see the instructions on http://www.Arduino.cc
+You can download the Arduino zip file.
+Then, to install the library in the Arduino IDE, see the instructions on http://www.Arduino.cc

-See the example application XOBXOB_blink to see samples of how to connect your Arduino to XOBXOB.
+See the sample project XOBXOB_blink for an example of how to connect your Arduino to XOBXOB.

 What follows is a description of the library and each of its methods.

-####Create a XOBXOB object
+####Create a XOBXOB connection object

 XOBXOB_Ethernet  x ([mac], [APIKey]);
+XOBXOB_WiFly     x ([APIKey]);
+XOBXOB_Connector x ([APIKey]);

 “x” is any Arduino variable name (used in all subsequent calls).
 [mac] is the mac address of your Ethernet Shield (usually on a sticker on the bottom of the board) .